teimilola/teimilola.github.io/_posts/2018-10-05-data-science-crash-course.md

 <br>

-(I have tried to credit the authors wherever possible, but I couldn't identify a few of them.
+(I've tried to credit the authors wherever possible, but I couldn't identify a few of them.
 If you know who created these resources, please contact me!)

 <br><br><br>